What is Inventory Management? 8 Key Techniques + Types (2026 Guide)

 7. Cycle Counting

-Regularly counting a portion of inventory instead of doing a full physical count.
+Cycle counting involves regularly checking a small portion of inventory instead of conducting a full physical count.

 Advantage: